interlay/interlay.github.io/docs/vault/overview.md

 Vaults provide collateral to secure BTC held in custody and have clearly defined tasks they must execute - and face punishment in case of misbehavior.
 However, slashing collateral for each minor protocol deviation would result in too high risk profiles for Vaults, yielding these roles unattractive to users.

-To reduce the risk for Vaults, especially to protect Vaults against network/latency issues, the PolkaBTC bridge makes use of Service Level Agreements.
+To reduce the risk for Vaults, especially to protect Vaults against network/latency issues, the interBTC bridge makes use of Service Level Agreements.
 By being online and behaving correctly, Vaults increase their SLA value, one correct action at a time.
 Higher SLAs result in higher rewards and preferred treatment where applicable in the Issue and Redeem protocols.
 As mentioned above, SLAs are also used to reduce punishment fees for one-time failures of otherwise honest / reliable Vaults.

 ### SLA Value

 The SLA value is a number between `0` and `100`.
-When a Vaults joins the PolkaBTC bridge, it starts with an SLA of `0`.
+When a Vaults joins the interBTC bridge, it starts with an SLA of `0`.

 ### SLA Actions